sammurraytuesta/connected-components/README.md

 | 4 | 0 | 0 | 0 | 1 | 0 |

 ### Graph Visualization
+The following graph is a visual representation of the data provided.
+This visually shows the "connectedness" of the components.
+From this visualization we can see that the expected output is 2 (the number of structures formed due to node connections).

 ![graph](graph.drawio.svg)

 ### Sample Invocation
+Compile and run the program with a single command line argument specifying a filename.
+The program will return the number of connected components.
+In this case the output is 2 given the sample input.txt file.
 ```
 $ javac Components.java
 $ java Components input.txt
 2
 ```

 ## Thank You!
+Enjoy Connected Components!